San Carlo alle Quattro Fontane: History

-In the 1630s, the friars of the Trinitarian Order were searching for an architect to build a church connecting their monastery.
+The Trinitarian Order first acquired the parcel of land between 1611-1612, though design for the church did not begin until 1634.
 Francesco Borromini offered to complete the commission free of charge in order to start his career as a solo architect.

-The monastic buildings and the cloister were completed first, after which construction of the church took place during the period 1638–1641; in 1646 it was dedicated to Saint Charles Borromeo.
+Borromini's design started in 1634 with the living quarters for the monks, including the refrectory and the library.
+This was followed by the beginning of the design of the cloisters in 1635.
+Construction of the church took place during the period 1638–1641; in 1646 it was dedicated to Saint Charles Borromeo.
+At the point of his death in 1667 there was no ornament on the facade.
 Although the idea for the serpentine facade must have been conceived fairly early on, probably in the mid-1630s, it was only constructed towards the end of Borromini's life and the upper part was not completed until after the architect's death.
+Construction continued under the direction of Borromini's nephew, Barnardo, until 1682.

 The site for the new church and its monastery was at the southwest corner of the "Quattro Fontane", which refers to the four corner fountains set on the oblique at the intersection of two roads, the Strada Pia and the Strada Felice.
 Bernini's oval church of Sant'Andrea al Quirinale would later be built further along the Strada Pia.

 The inscriptions found in San Carlo, a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.